-Philippines Travel Guide: Everything you need to explore the land of islands
+Philippines travel guide: Everything you need to explore the land of islands

 The Philippines is identified by its rich green rice fields, packed townships, blistering volcanoes, rich cultures and histories as well as cheerful people.
 The more you explore, the less it seems.
-To get you familiar with the lush beauty of Philippines tourism, let us guide you through the ultimate Philippines travel guide in this article.
+To get you familiar with the lush beauty of Philippines, let us guide you through with the ultimate travel guide.

 Tourism: Exploring the Philippines offers an experience for a lifetime